-To close the education gap between boys and girls, USAID identifies gender-related obstacles and implements remedies to remove and overcome them.
-Greater educational attainment, especially for girls, has been proven to result in better health and nutrition, reduced infant mortality due in part to delayed marriage and child bearing, increased infant birth weight, age-appropriate entry into school, and lower risk of contracting HIV/AIDS.
+To close the education gap between boys and girls, we’ve identified gender-related obstacles and implement remedies to remove and overcome them.
+Greater educational attainment, especially for girls, has proven to result in better health and nutrition, reduced infant mortality due in part to delayed marriage and child bearing, increased infant birth weight, age-appropriate entry into school, and lower risk of contracting HIV/AIDS.

 Youth and Workforce Development

-Young people under 25 make up almost two-thirds of Ethiopia’s population, making them one of the country’s largest potential resources.
+Young people under 25 make up almost two-thirds of Ethiopia’s population.
 However, barriers to Internet access inhibit the development of youth civil society, as their peers in other countries have been profoundly shaped by information and communication technology and social media access.
 USAID’s programming enhances the role of youth as positive and active members of their communities, especially in conflict mitigation and reconciliation.
-To address the needs of youth and the community as a whole, USAID is working to help develop relevant and useful curriculum for meaningful training that leads to meeting the needs of employers.
-Training and activities take place in a number of settings, including university campuses, and address topics ranging from life skills to leadership and business planning.
+To address the needs of youth and the community as a whole, we work to help develop a relevant and useful curriculum for meaningful training that meets the needs of employers.

 Reading for Ethiopia’s Achievement Developed (READ): Train teachers and develop curriculum to improve reading comprehension and writing proficiency in primary schools as the foundation for future learning.